 - I’m studying at this college for two years.

-- The cricket team of this country are developing day by day.
+- The cricket team of this country is developing day by day.

-- A group of people have been working for the humanitarian crisis.
+- A group of people has been working for the humanitarian crisis.

 - Troops always battle against their enemies to protect their nation.